Condo vote stirs passions over San Francisco's haves and have-nots

 Jon Golinger, leader of the "No Wall on the Waterfront" campaign, rallied to obtain 30,000 signatures opposing the project within 30 days to put a referendum on the ballot.

-But Golinger said he received over a thousand donations from small contributors and reveled in his victory Tuesday night.
+But Golinger said he has received over a thousand donations from small contributors.

-"The message is loud and clear and unmistakable," he said.
-"People are unhappy with this administration's rubber stamp approach to development and the changing face of San Francisco that is making it something else."
+"This has tapped into a real concern with the direction San Francisco is headed," Golinger said.

 "What makes this one unusual is the idea of planning by ballot box," said Jason McDaniel, a professor of politics at San Francisco State University.
 "It scares me that we would set a precedent that you can gin up people's emotions to stop projects and override the representative process."

-Voter turnout was low on Tuesday, at 22 percent, a scenario that favored the city's politically restive left wing that opposed 8 Washington.
+The outcome has been difficult to predict, political consultants on both sides say, largely because they expect a voter turnout of just 30 percent, or 120,000 people.

-The defeat of 8 Washington deals a blow to Ed Lee, the popular mayor of San Francisco who has appeared in ads supporting the project and has touted the city's breakneck development as a sign of economic vigor.
+A defeat of 8 Washington would deal a blow to Ed Lee, the popular mayor of San Francisco who has appeared in ads supporting the project and supports more development.

-The California State Teachers' Retirement System pension fund, which made a hefty return five years ago in partnership with Snellgrove to transform several piers into a popular retail and office destination, is also facing an unexpected loss after sinking more than $40 million into 8 Washington.
+The California State Teachers' Retirement System pension fund, which made a hefty return five years ago in partnership with Snellgrove to transform several crumbling piers into a popular retail and office destination, has sunk more than $40 million into 8 Washington.

+P.J.
+Johnston, a spokesman for Snellgrove, deferred questions to a spokesman for the ballot measure campaigns.

 Scott Wiener, a city supervisor who backed 8 Washington, said there has been a "housing affordability crisis" in San Francisco, but the underlying debate over how to solve it has been obfuscated by overblown disputes over specific buildings.